Mark Hornsby is an award winning music producer, audio engineer, musician and writer.

 When returning to Nashville, Mark settled into Java Jive Studio, the same studio he helped Martin build years prior.
 Mark and Martin built out the secondary B studio as Mark’s private mixing suite and “home base”.
 Over the next six years, Mark would continue to work as a producer and engineer for indie artists and clients like the Kevin Gilbert Estate, Old Crow Medicine Show, Dolly Parton, Lifeway, Word Entertainment and Royal Caribbean Cruise Lines.
 In addition to working in Nashville, his work also took him on the road and around the globe to work in New York, L.A., Las Vegas, Dallas, Chicago, North Carolina, Alabama, Miami, Costa Rica, Scotland and London.
 In October of 2010, Mark was featured on the cover of Recording Magazine for his work at Abbey Road Studios.

 Currently based out of Fort Wayne, IN, Mark is the Vice President of Operations and Senior Producer/Engineer at Sweetwater Studios which was featured on the January 2015 cover of Mix Magazine.
-Some of his recent credits include Jonatha Brooke, Peter Erskine & The Dr. Um Band, Carl Verheyen, Robben Ford, Russ Taff, Steve Hackett, Big Big Train, Godsmack, Jing Chi, Fastball and Adrian Belew.
+Some of his recent credits include Jonatha Brooke, Peter Erskine & The Dr. Um Band, Carl Verheyen, Robben Ford, Russ Taff, Steve Hackett, Spocks Beard, Big Big Train, Godsmack, Jing Chi, Addison Agen, Oz Noy, Fastball, Beth Hart and Adrian Belew.